WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/8-national-programs.md

 Since 1988, PBS has aired more than 500 independent nonfiction films as part of its series POV, an abbreviation used by filmmakers for “point of view.”
 The series has provided intimate views of various areas of society, including nine documentaries about the lived experiences of people with HIV/AIDS.
 POV’s goal is “to provide a platform for voices not present elsewhere on television and in this society.”
 In addition to documenting the disease itself, the films explored issues of race, poverty, homophobia, faith, mortality, and grief, and they helped humanize those affected by AIDS.

 Though most of the films about AIDS followed subjects in the United States, one documentary, *State of Denial* (dir.
-Elaine Epstein, 2003), covered the AIDS pandemic in South Africa and is discussed in a the exhibit section [“Public Broadcasting Covers the HIV/AIDS Pandemic in Africa”](/exhibits/hiv-aids-and-public-broadcasting/7-public-broadcasting-covers-the-hiv-aids-pandemic-in-africa).
+Elaine Epstein, 2003), covered the AIDS pandemic in South Africa and is discussed in the exhibit section [“Public Broadcasting Covers the HIV/AIDS Pandemic in Africa”](/exhibits/hiv-aids-and-public-broadcasting/7-public-broadcasting-covers-the-hiv-aids-pandemic-in-africa).

 [***Living with AIDS***](/catalog/cpb-aacip-7d3448f8cd2) **(dir.
 Tina DiFeliciantonio, 1987; broadcast on *POV*, July 19, 1988)**